achow101/btcinformation.org/_posts/2015-06-16-hard-fork-policy.md

 none of them are good.

-The danger of a contentious hard fork is potentially so significant that Bitcoin.org has decided to adopt a new policy:
+The danger of a contentious hard fork is potentially so significant that this site has decided to adopt a new policy:

-> Bitcoin.org will not promote software or services that will leave the
+> We will not promote software or services that will leave the
 > previous consensus because of an intentional and contentious hard fork attempt.

 This policy applies to full node software, such as Bitcoin Core,